12. Processing Data in Groups

 two criteria).

 12.2.
-Plotting Data in Groups
+Plotting data in groups¶

 The seaborn package is particularly convenient for plotting grouped data – it is highly interoperable with pandas.

 12.2.1.
-Series of Box Plots
+Series of box plots¶

-For example, Figure 12.1 depicts a box plot with four boxes side by side:
+Figure 12.1 depicts a box plot with four boxes side by side:

 sns.boxplot(x="bmival", y="gender", hue="usborn",

-data=nhanes, palette="Set2")
+data=nhanes, palette="Paired")

 plt.show()

-Let us contemplate for a while how easy it is now to compare
+Let’s contemplate for a while how easy it is now to compare

-the BMI distribution in different groups.
+the BMI distributions in different groups.

 Here, we have two grouping variables, as specified